webbhuset/features/README.md

 This feature split the sitemap.xml by user defineable value which defaults to 50000 (Google allows a single sitemap file to reference up to 50,000 URLs).
 Setting is found in System > Configuration > Catalog > google Sitemap > Generation Settings > "Split sitemap".

+### Sitemap Exclusion ###

+Ability to exclude products with the attribute code _exclude_from_sitemap_ from the sitemap.
+Attribute is not created and needs to be manually created through admin or an upgrade script.

 ### Secure cookie for all request ###

 Set secure cookie for all requests (frontend/adminhtml) when using https for base url.